 Data analytics is now a common aspect of business practice across an array of industries, from health care to finance to marketing and beyond.
 The practice of data analytics, in its most general sense, involves the collection of vast amounts of data that is then scrutinized to derive actionable insights about an organization.
+Analytical queries are used to collect and collate data that then becomes actionable intelligence that informs business decisions.

 1. Sharing data